maximelamure/rest.li/docs/guide_restli_server.md

 simply doesn't have the whole entity.
 Returning the entity in the PARTIAL_UPDATE response saves  the client another GET request.

-Starting in Rest.li version 23.0.20 or 24.0.0 (?), we provide the developer the option to return the newly created entity.
+Starting in Rest.li version 24.0.0, we provide the developer the option to return the newly created entity.
 To use this feature, add a @`ReturnEntity` annotation to the method that implements PARTIAL_UPDATE.
 The return type of the method must be `UpdateEntityResponse`.